Frequently Asked Questions Concerning Recruitment

 Discretion, Take Your Time, & Research.

-A key rule for joining an NPHC org is to keep your desire to join private.
+A key rule for joining an NPHC organization is to keep your desire to join private.
 Remember, this is a life-long commitment, so take your time to observe and engage with NPHC fraternities and sororities, understand what each org values, and attend their events to determine which one aligns best with who you are.
 Interacting with members and learning about their organizations will help you make a confident decision when it’s time for intake.

 Panhellenic Sorority Recruitment